 Specialist subjects include plant science, propagation, plant identification, specialist traditional and modern pruning and maintenance techniques.
 We also teach greenwood crafts, weaving, stained glass art and other crafts using natural materials.

 To book onto the course you can use the ‘buy now’ button below.
 This is a secure PayPal transaction but you do not need a PayPal account to use it.
-If you prefer to send a cheque please use the contact form below to reserve a place, we will send you further details when we receive your booking or reservation.
-If you have any questions about the course please use the contact form below.
+We will send you confirmation and more details when we have received your booking.

 If you are growing cordon, espalier, fan trained or other ‘restricted’ forms of fruit trees on dwarfing rootstocks, now is the time for summer pruning.
 In France we can start this process a little earlier than in England which is usually late July.
 The ideal time is when the lateral shoots that have grown all along the main stems are roughly as thick and as long as a pencil.